Rocky Mountain NDIA

 The list of recipients at left represents distinguished officers and civilians who have dedicated long careers of service and sacrifice to our national defense in space.
 Their accomplishments are milestones in the storied history of America’s defense in the space domain.
 The benefits of their achievements are enjoyed by freedom-loving people worldwide on a daily basis.

 This award commemorative is a pure silver medallion depicting the globe with orbiting satellites and a space vehicle representing our nation’s involvement in space.
 On the reverse side is the National Defense Industrial Association crest identifying the Rocky Mountain Chapter as the sponsoring organization.
-A plaque, exhibiting both sides of the medallion and identifying award recipients, is on permanent display at Headquarters Air Force Space Command.
+A plaque, exhibiting both sides of the medallion and identifying award recipients, is on permanent display at Headquarters Combat Forces Command.

 This prestigious award is presented at the annual Rocky Mountain Ball, a gala celebration hosted by Rocky Mountain NDIA.
 The gala is traditionally held in Colorado Springs in August.
 Click below to see more details and registration links for the upcoming Ball.